osrsbox/osrsbox.github.io/osrs-cache/index.md

     15 - Empty
     16 - Varp Definition

-## Extracting OSRS Cache using Runelite
+### How Index Files Point to Data Blocks

+Discussion of how index files point to specific data blocks

+## RuneLite Tools

-RuneLite is basically a suite of open source tools for RuneScape.
+RuneLite is a suite of open source tools for RuneScape.
 The project provides a free, open-source and super fast client for Old School RuneScape.
-In addition, the creators also provide an OSRS client deobfuscator and an OSRS cache extraction tool.
+In addition, the creators also provide a client deobfuscator and a cache extraction tool.
 This documentation foucsses on the cache tool for extracting information from the OSRS cache, and dabbles a little later with the deobfuscator for extracting cache version information.
 The [RuneLite homepage](https://runelite.net/) provide a summary of the project and precompiled downloads for the client.
 The [RuneLite GitHub project page](https://github.com/runelite/runelite) is the official repository to get the source code for the project.

-### Compiling RuneLite Cache Tool
+### Compiling RuneLite Tools

+The RuneLite client comes as a precompiled download (a `.jar` file).
+However, the other tools available do not come precompiled.
+Therefore, this section documents how to compile the tools.
+Although this is a pretty staight-forward process, it may be difficult for people without much programming experience.

-Firsly, the following instructions were performed on Microsoft Windows 10 64-bit.
+The following instructions were performed on Microsoft Windows 10 64-bit.
 However, the instructions should be suitable for other Microsoft Windows operating systems and also adaptable to other operating systems such as Linux.
 The following software is required: 1) Git; 2) Netbeans; 3) Java.

 1. Git SCM.
 Download from [here](https://git-scm.com/downloads).
 Select Windows to download the installer for Windows-based systems, and install using default options.
 Version 2.15.1 was used in this tutorial.
 Note: You can use any git client.
 2. Netbeans and Java.
 The easiest option is to download the Netbeans IDE that is bundled with Java EE.
 Download from [here](https://netbeans.org/downloads/).
 Install using default options.
 Version 8.2 was used in this tutorial.

 Now, clone the RuneLite repository using Git Bash.
 For those new to git, you need to open Git Bash using the Windows Explorer context menu.
 In Windows Explorer, browse to a folder where you want to down the RuneLite repository, right-click a white-space area in Windows Explorer, and select _Git Bash_.
 Then enter the following command to download the source code from the repository:

+{: .code-box}
 ```
 git clone https://github.com/runelite/runelite.git
 ```